 But many marketers opt for a more advanced and personalized approach to remarketing.
 You can focus your remarketing campaigns according to predefined criteria.
 For example, you may want to run remarketing campaigns only for visitors who land on certain pages, such as a particular product page, or only for users who visit your website at a certain time of day or year (for example, during a special sales period).
 It will really depend on your overall strategy, and what you’ve got going on at a given time.

 Pro tip: With remarketing, it’s really important to avoid ‘overkill’.
 You don’t want to risk annoying potential customers by showing them too many ads.
-Put a cap on how many ads can be seen by each user – no more than two to three a day.
+Put a cap on how many ads can be seen by each user – up to three per day.

 Where can I retarget my customers?